 Outcomes You Should Expect

 Risk Reduction: This is the reason you must secure your organization.
-It’s true for all organizations, though the costs and likelihoods can be higher for SMBs specifically.
+It’s true for all organizations, though the costs and likelihoods can be higher for SMEs specifically.
 Mitigation of risk is very general, so to make it more tangible, you must look for:

 - Reduced Operational Impact